Fahim59/Automation_30_Days_Challenge/README.md

 Day15: Create an automation script that fill up the form and submit it using API data.

 Day16: Create an automation script that hover on the movie poster and fetch price of it.

+Day17: Create an automation script that verify KFC locations based on Geo locations.